IntegrationWorks/NEMS_Event_Management/NEMS_Test_Harness/README.md

 ## Deploying 3 Subscriber Microservices

+In this section, you will be deploying microservices to consume messages from the Solace broker.

+> ### NOTE:
+> Only deploy <u>**ONE**</u> kind of subscriber microservice.
+Deploying both is very likely to cause problems with regards to message consumption

 ### Default Subscribers

 1. Using a Command Line Interface of your choosing, change directory to the downloaded/cloned repository, then to the `NEMS_Test_Harness` directory